 Most winter rides end up in an remote car park with no hosepipe or jet wash to hand, but with the latest and greatest portable washers, that's no longer a problem when it comes to cleaning your bike.

-If you’re pushed for time, the best deals for our recommended mobile pressure washers are in the widget below.
+If you’re pushed for time, the best deals for our recommended mobile pressure washers are in the quick links below.
 Otherwise, scroll down to find out more about the best mobile pressure washers we’ve tested and why we’ve rated them.

 1. Ryobi 18v One+ Cordless 22bar Power Washer Kit